vishakha-ramani/llm-d-workload-variant-autoscaler/internal/engines/analyzers/queueingmodel/README.md

     # Default: 3.0
     sloMultiplier: 3.0

-    # tuningEnabled controls whether the Kalman filter runs each cycle.
+    # tuningEnabled must always be true.
+The queueing model requires learned
-    # true  (default): learns alpha/beta/gamma from live TTFT/ITL observations.
+    # (alpha, beta, gamma) parameters to compute capacity; without the Kalman
-    # false: skips the tuner; requires explicit targetTTFT/targetITL per model,
+    # filter running, no parameters are ever produced and the analyzer cannot
-    #        or falls back to the observation-based heuristic (see Section 6.3).
+    # make scaling decisions.
     tuningEnabled: true

   # ── Per-model overrides (optional) ─────────────────────────────────────────
   # Key name is arbitrary. model_id + namespace identify the target model.
-  # Per-model entries override sloMultiplier and tuningEnabled from the default,
+  # Per-model entries override sloMultiplier from the default and can provide
-  # and can provide explicit SLO targets.
+  # explicit SLO targets.
   #
   # Rules:
   #   - targetTTFT and targetITL must both be set, or both omitted (0 = infer).
   #   - If both are set, the explicit SLOs are used directly; the inferred SLO
-  #     path is skipped (but tuning can still be enabled to keep parameters fresh).
+  #     path is skipped (tuning still runs to keep parameters fresh).
   #   - If omitted, SLOs are inferred from learned parameters and sloMultiplier
   #     (or from observations if tuning hasn't converged yet).